 With sustainability becoming an ever-growing concern, many consumers these days are striving to buy more “green” products—that is, products that respect the environment and the planet we live on.
 This trend has already touched the flooring industry, with many companies their type of flooring is greener than another.
-While this may be true in some cases, how is the consumer to sort through all the noise and find out which flooring type is both right for their home andenvironmentally conscious?
+While this may be true in some cases, how is the consumer able to sort through all the noise and find out which flooring type is both right for their home andenvironmentally conscious?

 By reading this blog post, of course!
 E Hardwoods & Flooring, where you can buy hardwood flooring online, discusses the sustainability factor of a few of its products below.